“Don’t drink cold!”

 Actually, the more we drink or eat cold during summer days, the more we produce heat.
 According to theconversation.com, “While it may seem logical that introducing something cold, like ice cream, into the stomach should help reduce temperature, its initial cooling effect is rapidly replaced by heat generated by digestive processes needed to break down the nutrients in ice cream.
 Digesting calorie-rich food leads to an increase in body temperature.”
 When you drink something cold, your body automatically works extra hard to bring the temperature back to normal.
-So, before our food and drink even get turned into breastmilk, it already went so many processes that produce energy and heat.
+So, before our food and drink even get turned into breastmilk, it already went through so many processes that produce energy and heat.

 Even if the breastmilk that comes out of your breasts turns out to be cold, your child still won’t get sick from it because…